yyyaohhh/tp/docs/UserGuide.md

 ### Editing the data file

-ModuleList data is saved automtically as a JSON file `[JAR file location]/data/addressbook.json` Advanced users are welcome to update data directly by editing that data file.
+ModuleList data is saved automtically as a JSON file `[JAR file location]/data/moduleplan.json` Advanced users are welcome to update data directly by editing that data file.
 <box type="warning" seamless>

 **Caution:**
-If your changes to the data file makes its format invalid, Modcraft will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, ModCraft will discard all data and start with a default data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.
 </box>

 ### Archiving data files `[coming in v1.3]`